nro-bot/aprilhunt/index.md

 </form>
 <div id='divurl'></div>
 <noscript>
-If you disabled javascript, just append '.html' to the passphrase :P
+If you disabled javascript, just append '.html' to the passphrase and enter it after the website's domain name :)
 </noscript>
 <br>